+Rapporteur input: Regarding Q7, majority of the companies think that upon receiving RRC reconfiguration message which includes reconfigurationWithSync in spCellConfig of an MCG and dedicatedSIB1-Delivery, SI request is initiated when MAC of MCG completes the random access procedure towards the target SpCell.
+Our understanding of this proposal is that we are not mandating the network to act differently with respect to what is specified in Rel-15.
+According to this, our suggestion is to capture a RAN2 understanding without having any impact on the specification.
+Since the is up to network implementation whether to include target SIB1 in HO command or immediately after the HO, the UE should follow what the network decide.

+RAN2 to confirm that upon receiving RRC reconfiguration message which includes reconfigurationWithSync in spCellConfig of an MCG and dedicatedSIB1-Delivery, SI request is initiated when MAC of MCG completes the random access procedure towards the target SpCell.
+This does not imply any specification effort.

 The proposal from LG, instead, address the issue on whether the to enable a target node to know which SIBs the UE has requested in a source node and hence to provide the same/requested SIBs to the UE by the target node immediately after mobility.
 In our opinion, the benefits of having of having that information within HandoverPreparationInformation is limited and maybe the benefits are not very clear.
 Therefore, our proposal is to not pursue such optimization given the limited time we have to finish Rel-16.